YinYi000/web/README.md

 # we
-this is a web site to sell some merchandises
+this is a web site to sell some merchandises by using Apache